dritonpr/MergeFiles/README.md

 ## API Usage
 ### Input
 - The API endpoints `/api/MergeArchives`, `/api/MergeArchives` expects a POST request containing multiple .ZIP files, sent as `multipart/form-data`.
-- There is the Custom function for the validation of each file
+- There is the custom function for the validation of each file
 ### Output
 The API will respond with a .ZIP file containing the merged contents of the input files.